robovm/robovm-robopods/heyzap/ios/README.md

 </libs>
 ```

-__Note:__ Ad networks that are available as RoboPods (like Chartboost or Facebook Audience Network) should be added as a Maven/Gradle dependency instead!

 #### Test integration

 You can use the Mediation Test Suite to check if all networks are correctly setup.